 Pork chops are a classic dinner staple.
 I must admit, as a kid I came to dread having pork chops for dinner.
 They were dry and bland and just not very appetizing.
 Well these pork chops are none of that, thanks to the addition of apples and apple butter.
 Am I speaking your language yet?
-This Apple Butter Pork Chop Recipe brings favorite fall flavors to life and smells divine when cooking.
-Check out how simple it is to make.
+These pork chops and apple butter bring favorite fall flavors to life and smells divine when cooking.
+Check out how simple it is to make The Best Apple Butter Pork Chops.
 You'll also love these Easy Air Fryer Pork Chops.

 Create a seasoning salt for the pork chops by combining ¼ teaspoon of each of the following ingredients: salt, pepper, garlic powder, and onion powder.
 Season both sides of each pork chop with the seasoned salt blend.